 Automated Configuration Management

-Once you have defined your microservice application’s baseline to DeployHub, it will provide you the visualization maps needed to understand your applications dependencies (Bill of Material), Difference Maps based on Cluster and microservice Impact Analysis.
+Once you have defined your microservice application’s baseline to DeployHub, it will provide you the visualization maps needed to understand your applications Software Bill of Material (SBOM), Difference Maps based on Cluster and microservice Impact Analysis.
 This data can help you deploy your microservices confidently and without waiting for an incident report to tell you that something went wrong.

 Microservice Application Dependency Map

 Microservice Application Difference Report based on Cluster

 Microservice Applications and Database Updates